 Love cakes and cookies?
 Fortunately, you can use it for baking purposes too.
 The icing on your cake would be that ragi flour is a preferable choice for individuals whose body is intolerant towards lactose.

 Doesn’t the name remind you of Rajasthan?
 There is no harm in turning on to traditional meals again if you somehow have eliminated them in the modern race of life.

 Similar to Ragi, Bajra flour is also gluten-free and full of fibers.
-These two traits are enough to title it as diabetes-friendly flour.
+These two traits are enough to title it diabetes-friendly flour.
 Being packed with amino acids and antioxidants, they are sure to shower good health upon you.

-Your all three levels – blood sugar, cholesterol, and blood pressure, are rendered well-controlled.
+All three levels – blood sugar, cholesterol, and blood pressure, are rendered well-controlled.

 3. Jowar flour

 Interestingly, jowar, bajra, and ragi belong to the same category known as millets.
 They just don’t share a name, they share similar health benefits too.